 - (a) Between May 2018 and May 2020, we sold \$2,240,000 of interest-bearing, unsecured convertible notes, or Notes, to nine investors.
 The interest rate on the Notes was 6% per annum.
-At the closing of our IPO on July 13, 2021, all of our outstanding convertible promissory notes plus accrued interest converted into 53,406 shares of our common stock. - (b) In June and July 2020, we granted to our directors, officers, employees, consultants and other service providers stock options to purchase an aggregate of 76,592 shares of common stock upon the exercise of options under our 2020 Plan at exercise prices per share of approximately \$1.65 to \$1.81. - (c) In December 2020, we granted to our independent directors stock options to purchase an aggregate of 3,639 shares of common stock upon the exercise of options under our 2020 Plan at an exercise price per share of \$78.15. - (d) In January 2021, we granted to an independent director stock options to purchase an aggregate of 1,819 shares of common stock at an exercise price of \$78.15 per share pursuant to our 2020 Plan. - (e) In February 2023, in connection with an agreement we entered into with a consultant, we agreed to issue warrants to purchase up to 12,500 shares of common stock at \$10.00 per share.
-These warrants are exercisable any time after six months from the effective date of the agreement (February 23, 2023) through the fifth anniversary thereof, subject to our right in our sole discretion exercisable not later than August 22, 2023, to reduce the number of warrants to 6,250.
-This right was exercised on May 31, 2023.

-- (f) In February 2023, in connection with our registered direct offering, we issued as compensation to the placement agent warrants to purchase up to 9,962 shares of common stock exercisable at \$13.18 per share.
-These warrants are exercisable beginning six months after the closing of the offering and expire five years after issuance. - (g) During the three months ended March 31, 2023, in connection with an agreement we entered into with a consultant, we issued warrants to purchase up to 250,000 shares of common stock at \$0.50 per share which were outstanding at March 31, 2023.
-These warrants are exercisable any time after August 23, 2023, until February 23, 2028, subject to the right, in our sole discretion exercisable not later than August 22, 2023, to reduce the number of warrants to 125,000. - (h) In December 2023, in connection with our registered direct offering, we issued as compensation to the placement agent warrants to purchase up to 300,000 shares of common stock exercisable at \$0.3025 per share.
+At the closing of our IPO on July 13, 2021, all of our outstanding convertible promissory notes plus accrued interest converted into 1,336 shares of our common stock. - (b) In June and July 2020, we granted to our directors, officers, employees, consultants and other service providers stock options to purchase an aggregate of 1,915 shares of common stock upon the exercise of options under our 2020 Plan at exercise prices per share of approximately \$66.00 to \$72.40. - (c) In December 2020, we granted to our independent directors stock options to purchase an aggregate of 91 shares of common stock upon the exercise of options under our 2020 Plan at an exercise price per share of \$3,126.00. - (d) In January 2021, we granted to an independent director stock options to purchase an aggregate of 46 shares of common stock at an exercise price of \$3,126.00 per share pursuant to our 2020 Plan. - (e) In February 2023, in connection with an agreement we entered into with a consultant, we agreed to issue warrants to purchase up to 157 shares of common stock at \$400.00 per share. - (f) In February 2023, in connection with our registered direct offering, we issued as compensation to the placement agent warrants to purchase up to 250 shares of common stock exercisable at \$527.20 per share.
+These warrants are exercisable beginning six months after the closing of the offering and expire five years after issuance. - (g) In December 2023, in connection with our registered direct offering, we issued as compensation to the placement agent warrants to purchase up to 7,500 shares of common stock exercisable at \$12.10 per share.
 These warrants are exercisable immediately after the closing of the offering and expire five years the date sales in the Offering commenced.